carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 ~~~
 {: .output }

-The input name can also be defined as user specified filename inside quotes.
+The input name can also be defined as a user-specified filename inside quotes.
-For example in the script below the name of the file is specified as `'sample.fq.gz'` in the input definition and can be referenced by that name in the script block.
+For example, in the script below, the name of the file is specified as `'sample.fq.gz'` in the input definition and can be referenced by that name in the script block.

 ~~~
 //process_input_file_02.nf